julsraemy/prezi/md/intro-open-data-2024.md

 ---

+# Research Data Management (RDM)

+## Definition

+RDM refers to the organisation, storage and preservation of data created during a research project.

+## Purpose

+RDM ensures that research data are well-organised, maintained and accessible for current and future research, thereby improving their reliability, validity and reproducibility.

+---

+# Data Management Plan (DMP)

+## Definition

+A DMP is a formal document that outlines how data will be handled during and after a research project, covering aspects from collection to sharing and preservation.

+## Purpose

+It serves as a guide for managing data efficiently and meets funding agency requirements for data stewardship.
+It is now mandatory for most funding agencies to require a DMP as part of the grant application process to secure funding.
+University libraries often have services and resources to assist researchers in creating these documents, providing expert guidance on best practices in data management.

+---

+# RDM and DMP

+## Interconnected Roles

+RDM encompasses the day-to-day management of research data, while a DMP provides a structured plan for how to manage, share, and preserve data throughout the research project.

+## Planning and Execution

+A DMP is essentially a blueprint for RDM.
+It outlines the policies and standards to be applied to the data, ensuring that data management practices are thought through from the outset of the project.

+---

 # Open Government Data (OGD)

 > The work of government involves collecting huge amounts of data, much of which is not confidential (economic data, demographic data, spending data, crime data, transport data, etc).
 The value of much of this data can be greatly enhanced by releasing it as open data, freeing it for re-use by business, research, civil society, data journalists, etc.